PASS 3: Temporal Dynamics

 Guided By Principles:

-- Public safety paramount
+- Public health and safety paramount

 Required Capabilities: